Best budget soundbars and soundbases Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget soundbars and

 That's where soundbars and soundbases come in.
-These add far louder and better quality sound to your TV, but unlike dedicated speaker systems, it won't mean your lounge has to accommodate six extra boxes.
-Instead, the 'base or 'bar sits demurely under or beside your telly, quietly getting on with providing great sound.
+These add far louder and better quality sound to your TV but, unlike dedicated speaker packages, your lounge won't have to accommodate six extra boxes.
+Instead, the 'base or 'bar sits demurely under or beside your telly, quietly getting on with levelling-up its sound.

 So what should you look for when buying one?
 First of all, you'll need to decide whether you want a soundbar or a soundbase.
-They're very similar devices, but a soundbase is designed to double as a base unit for your TV – the screen stands on it.
+They're similar devices, but a soundbase is designed to double as a base unit for your TV – the screen stands on it.
 So if you've wall-mounted your set, you'll want a soundbar instead.

 Bluetooth is a handy feature as it lets the soundbar/soundbase wirelessly play tunes stored on your phone.
 Some 'bars or 'bases support other wireless technologies like Apple AirPlay 2, and a few work with smart assistants like Amazon Alexa and Google Assistant, too.

 You should also look for a decent remote control, ample connections for your set-up and of course that all-important sound quality.
-But rest assured, all of the soundbars below sound sweet.
+But rest assured, all of the soundbars below sound good – you can read the full, in-depth review attached with each if you need further information.
+And, you can always visit our dedicated guide on how to choose and set up a soundbar for some extra tips and advice.

 If you're buying a soundbase, you should also check it can support your TV's weight – this will be listed in the spec sheet.

 The best part is that some of the best soundbars and soundbases don't cost a fortune, as our list below illustrates.
 We've got options starting from as low as £60.

 Right then.
 Let's take a look at (and listen to) the best budget models around right now.